 I am an ordinary guy who enjoys riding motorcycles.
 I love riding all makes and models.
 I love short rides, long rides, and multi-day road trips.
+I lead an annual summer tour in various parts of the USA.
 I post reviews about motorcycle gear, motorcycles, roads, restaurants, sights, gadgets and more.
-The Motorcycle Facts,Trivia and History page has a lot of good info.
-Be safe and enjoy the ride, Oz.
+Check out the "Motorcycle Facts,Trivia and History" page, the "Oz on Pods" page and the other pages for other useful and fun information.
+Ride carefully and Prayerfully, Oz.

 Friday, November 19, 2010